Health Fitness In

 Multiple Sclerosis is not inherited directly from parents to children, as there are more than 100 genes that can affect the possibility of having MS.

 The probability of having MS increases slightly when one of the parents (2%) or a sibling has the disease (3-4%).
 This probability is greater in twin brothers (30-40%).
-Although there may be more than one case in the family, it is much more likely that this will not happen.
+Although there may be more than one case in the family, this is likely not to happen.

-There may be a genetic predisposition for Multiple Sclerosis to manifest.
-But it must coexist with other factors for it: for this reason, it not considers a hereditary disease.
+There may be a genetic tendency for Multiple Sclerosis to manifest.
+But it must coexist with other factors; for this reason, it is not considered a hereditary disease.

 2. Environmental factors